BadgerBlitz - Inside the Rankings: Wisconsin Badgers' 2024 Recruiting Class

 Inside the Rankings: Wisconsin Badgers' 2024 Recruiting Class

-With two recent commitments for Wisconsin, it is time to go back inside the numbers and break down how each recruit factors into the team total on Rivals.com.
+With a recent commitment for Wisconsin in the 2024 class, it is time to go back inside the numbers and break down how each recruit factors into the team total on Rivals.com.

 To explain the basics, players are assigned a set number of points based on their Rivals Rating (RR).
 A 6.1-ranked prospect receives 150 points, a 6.0-ranked prospect receives 135, a 5.9 ranked prospects receives 120, and so on down the line in increments of 15.